22dylan/slr-impacts-galveston/README.md

 If you use `conda`, simply replace `micromamba` in the commands above with `conda`.
 This will open Jupyter, from which the notebook can be ran.

+Note that this repository contains inundation raster files that have been resized from the original inundation rasters used in the analysis.
+These files were resized due to github's file size limitations.